Elucidating the solution space of extended reverse-time SDE for diffusion models: Conclusion

-We address the challenges of fast and training-free sampling in DMs.
-Initially, we formulate the sampling problem as an ER SDE, which unifies ODEs and SDEs in previous studies.
-Leveraging the semi-linear structure of ER SDE solutions, we provide exact solutions and arbitrary-order approximations for both VP SDE and VE SDE.
-Building upon it, we establish two crucial findings from a mathematical standpoint: the superior performance of ODE solvers for rapid sampling over SDE solvers, and the comparable performance of VP SDE solvers with VE SDE solvers.
-Finally, we introduce state-of-the-art stochastic fast samplers, ER-SDE-Solvers, by adeptly selecting noise scale functions for the sampling process.
+We address the challenges of sampling speed and image visual quality in DMs.
+Initially, we formulate the sampling process as an ER SDE, which unifies ODEs and SDEs in previous studies.
+Leveraging the semi-linear structure of ER SDE solutions, we provide exact solutions and high-stage approximations for both VP SDE and VE SDE.
+Building upon it, we introduce one-step prediction errors and establish two crucial findings from mathematical standpoints: the superior performance of ODE solvers for rapid sampling and the high-quality sampling ability of SDE solvers, and the comparable performance of VP SDE solvers with VE SDE solvers.
+Finally, leveraging the advantages of both ODE solvers and SDE solvers, we introduce state-of-the-art efficient high-quality samplers, known as ER-SDE-Solvers.